Gmail Sender

 BccRecipients String Optional.
 One or more BCC recipient email addresses.
 Separate multiple addresses with commas, semicolons, or line breaks.

 HtmlBody Boolean Optional.
-Set to true when Body contains HTML.
+Set to true when Body contains HTML content.

 Attachments child properties